foselab/SimulationDrivenFMEA_Bikes/README.md

 1. Open the model in the Buck_4 folder (`Replication_Package/Buck_4/Buck_BLDC_2023a_4.slx`)
    <img src="figures/model.png" width="800" />

-2. You can see the fault we inserted in the fault table.
+2. The faults we report in the paper are available in the *Fault Table*.
 - Open the fault table through the toolbar at the top of the program (select "APPS" -> "Fault Analyzer" -> "fault table")
 <img src="figures/Faul_Table_button.png" width="300" />
 - Once the fault table is open, you should see the following faults
 <img src="figures/Our_Fault_Table.png" width="700" />

-3. To run the simulation, you have to press the "run" button at the top of the screen, under the "SIMULATE" part of the "Fault Analyzer" tool
+3. To run the simulation, press the "run" button at the top of the screen, under the "SIMULATE" section of the "Fault Analyzer" tool
 <img src="figures/run.png" width="200" />

-4. Once the simulation is done, you are able to see the results:
+4. Once the simulation is done, the results can be seen:
 - Press the *Data Inspector* button
 <img src="figures/data_inspector_button.png" width="150" />

 - See and compare the results of the simulation
 <img src="figures/Data_Inspector_our.png" width="700" />

+## Extending our work by adding new faults
-## Step 1: Approach to the Model
+### Step 1: Approach to the Model

 - Open the Simulink model from the corresponding folder:
   - For the original model, open the `Buck_4` folder.
 Model path: *Buck_4/Buck_BLDC_2023a_4.slx*
   - For the mitigation version, use: *Buck_4_Mitigation/Buck_BLDC_2023a_4.slx*

-## Step 2: Inserting a Fault
+### Step 2: Inserting a Fault

 To insert a fault, with the model open, select the point where you want to insert the fault, then click on the *lightning bolt icon*, and insert the fault as shown in the picture below: